zhenorzz/UUID/README.md

 ## Description

 ### warning
-Please use 64bits php, because it will overflow.
+Please use 64bits php, because in php32 it will overflow.

 ### How's the return value?